sabrinapeters/sdrp.old/_drafts/2014-06-12-us-violence.md

 Never mind the strong culture of violence that is central in this country.
 Violent acts are seen as an answer to a multitude of problems, and are even portrayed in many recreational activities.
 I can think of a few off the top of my head: paintball, hockey, video games, boxing, films.

 We could spend hours discussing the specific reasons behind the most recent violent acts.
 Misogyny, mental illness, patriarchy, racism.
-Dozens of evil systems.
+There are dozens of evil systems at play.

+When it comes down to it, though, I think the problem is really an epidemic of fear.